 So, after my first disastrous experience, I decided to put everything on hold and get my business documents in order.

-What being prepared means
+What the importance of being prepared means

 Preparation equals confidence.
 As both a writer and a business owner, you do need to radiate confidence at all times.

-It’s also about believing in yourself and knowing your limits – which is often the line between being authentic and agreeing to take on work that’s beyond your capabilities.
+This, the essence of the importance of being prepared, is also about believing in yourself and knowing your limits – which is often the line between being authentic and agreeing to take on work that’s beyond your capabilities.

 If you are prepared and confident, your projects are more likely to run smoothly.
 Your clients will be more likely to have a positive experience working with you, recommend you to others, give you a positive testimonial and hire you again.